UCLA-Creative-Labs/agora/README.md

 ## Requirements

-You must have postgres running and have a database called "cl_db".
+You must have postgres running and have a database called "cl_db" and yarn.

 ## Setup
+Fetch new tables
 ```
-npm build
+$ yarn build
 ```

 ## Dev instructions
 To start the server, run

 ```
-npm start
+$ yarn start
 ```